MathBul/Capstone-Software/README.md

 7. Move all of the files in the `Capstone-Software` directory into your CCS project directory
 8. Delete the `Capstone-Software` directory.
 The `.git` folder should be in your CCS project directory
 9. Go back to CCS and build the project.
 It should build successfully
+10. Once the project is building correctly, click the top level directory of the project, then go to `File`->`Properties`->`Arm Linker`->`Basic Options`
+11. Set the Heap size and the Stack size to 4096 and click `Apply and Close`
+12. Rebuild the project

+If you project builds successfully, you should be all set!